quangnamng/openraveros/README.md

 # Installation of ROS and OpenRAVE for Robotics
-This is based on the Open-source Robotics course which is available [here](https://osrobotics.org/osr/).
+This is based on the [Open-source Robotics](https://osrobotics.org/osr/) course by [CRI Group](https://personal.ntu.edu.sg/cuong/).

-IMPORTANCE:
-* Below is the instruction for Ubuntu 16.04 Xenial Xerus.
+* System requirements: Ubuntu 16.04 or Ubuntu 18.04 using Python 2
+(instruction for Ubuntu 20.04 + Python 3 will be in a separate branch)
-* For Ubuntu 18.04 Bionic Beaver, replace `kinetic` by `melodic` when necessary unless otherwise stated.
+* Please replace `kinetic` (Ubuntu 16.04) with `melodic` (Ubuntu 18.04) whenever necessary
-* This instruction may not work for Ubuntu 20.04 and above.
-* Please read the comments at every step.
+* Please read the comments carefully at every step

 ## Basic tools
 ```
-# Python
+# Python 2
 sudo apt-get update
 sudo apt-get install ipython python-dev python-numpy python-pip python-scipy -y
 # check versions